mrbuche/chain_breaking_polymer_networks/README.md

 ## network

 The `network` file contains a few classes, most notably the `deform_network` class.
-Given an applied deformation, such as
+Given an applied deformation, like

 	def F(t): return 1 + t